Pets Love Chocolate

 Just like their human counterparts, pets, especially dogs, crave the delicious goodness of chocolate.
-Recent studies have shown that chocolate may be beneficial to human health, but it is important to know that chocolate can be toxic, and in extreme cases, even fatal for animals.
+But, while recent studies have shown that chocolate may be beneficial to human health, it’s important to know that chocolate can be toxic, and in extreme cases, even fatal for animals.

 Chocolate Can Be Toxic, Even Fatal

-Dogs are most commonly affected due to their ability to sniff it out, and the common ‘sweet tooth’ that they share with people.
-It is important to remember that cats and other species are susceptible to the toxic effects of chocolate too.
+Dogs are most commonly affected due to their ability to sniff chocolate out and the common ‘sweet tooth’ that they share with people.
+It’s important to remember that cats and other species are susceptible to the toxic effects of chocolate too.

 Three factors determine how toxic the sweet stuff will be to a particular animal: the type of chocolate, the size of the animal and the amount of chocolate that is ingested.
 The most dangerous chocolates are unsweetened baker’s chocolate and powdered cocoa.